My Contact Information

 More About Me

-Administrative TitleVice Chair for Research, Professor of Pathology and Laboratory Medicine, Boston University Chobanian & Avedisian School of Medicine
+Administrative TitleAssistant Professor of Medicine, Boston University Chobanian and Avedisian School of Medicine

 Boston University is a leading private research institution with two primary campuses in the heart of Boston and programs around the world.